2. Material Accounting Policy Information

 Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price.

 a) Leases where the risks and rewards incidental to ownership of an asset substantially vest with the lessor are classified as operating leases in cases where the Company is the lessor.
-The Company's operating leases as a lessor are cancellable in nature and rental income from such leases is recognised as per the terms of the lease.
+The Company recognises lease receipts from operating leases as income on either a straight line basis or another systematic basis.
+The lessor shall apply another systematic basis if that basis is more representative of the pattern in which benefit from the use of the underlying asset is diminished.

 b) Dividend income is recognised when the right to receive the payment is established, it is probable that the economic benefits associated with the dividend will flow to the Company and the amount of dividend can be measured reliably.